The Dominators: Broadcast and reception

 The BBC Audience Research Report for The Dominators showed that much of the sample dismissed the serial as unsurprising as it followed a known pattern, though a third felt that it was still inventive.

 In The Discontinuity Guide (1995), Paul Cornell, Martin Day, and Keith Topping wrote that the serial treated the issues of the time—like hippies and unilateralism—with "disdain", and the story was also "very dull".
 In The Television Companion (1998), David J. Howe and Stephen James Walker called the serial "a disappointingly lacklustre start to the sixth season".
-They found it hard for the viewer to care about the Dulcians, but said the Dominators were "hardly amongst the best of the series' alien creations, [but] at least quite well realised on screen".
+They found it hard for the viewer to care about the Dulcians but said the Dominators were "hardly amongst the best of the series' alien creations, [but] at least quite well realised on screen".
 In 2009, Mark Braxton of Radio Times described the serial as lazy in production with "hopeless" cliffhangers and a lack of audience identification.
 He wrote that the few small "saving graces" were the appearance of the Quarks and the pyrotechnics.
 Reviewing the serial for SFX, Ian Berriman gave The Dominators a rating of two out of five stars.
 He wrote that the plot did not have much and was "push-button and pedestrian", with the best thing being Troughton.
 DVD Talk's John Sinnott was more positive, giving the story three out of five stars.
-He criticised the "talky beginning" and non-frightening Quarks, but felt that it was a "wonderful romp" due to the TARDIS crew.
+He criticised the "talky beginning" and non-frightening Quarks but felt that it was a "wonderful romp" due to the TARDIS crew.

+When the 16mm film prints of the serial were discovered at BBC Enterprises, Episodes 4 and 5 were discovered to have been slightly edited.
+These edits originated from Australian broadcaster.
+In October 1996, Australian fans discovered the censor clips of Episodes 4 and 5 in the records of the National Archives of Australia, along with other Doctor Who clips.
+The clips from The Dominators, episode 4–5 precisely matched the edits to the prints already held by the BBC, suggesting that the episodes were exactly the same prints that had been censored decades before.
+The clips were subsequently reintegrated into the prints for the DVD release.